Cyndi Lauper Announces Summer Tours With Rod Stewart And Blondie

 During the live summer tour, Cyndi Lauper and Stewart will perform classic ’70s and ’80s rock hits from their collective repertoire.
 The two singers are still working on new music, as the former put out his latest album Another Country in 2015, a year before Lauper released Detour.

 Thank you Sir @rodstewart!
-See u in July! ????#andycohen pic.twitter.com/0uZchN13kW
+See u in July!????#andycohen pic.twitter.com/0uZchN13kW

 — Cyndi Lauper (@cyndilauper) January 26, 2017